-Jacinta Halloran is the author of the ‘Healing Words’ blog.
-A Melbourne GP, she has written for The Sunday Age and Inside Story.
+Jacinta Halloran is a Melbourne GP, she has written for The Sunday Age and Inside Story.
 Her short stories have been published in New Australian Stories 2 and The Pen and the Stethoscope.
 Her first novel, Dissection, was published in 2008 followed by Pilgrimage in 2012.
-She is currently working on her third novel, to be published in 2015.
+Her third novel The Science of Appearances was published in 2016.

 Dissection was shortlisted for the 2007 Victorian Premier’s Award for an Unpublished Manuscript.
 Pilgrimage was shortlisted for the 2014 Barbara Jefferis Award.
 The Science of Appearances will be launched at the 2016 Melbourne Writers’ Festival.